OctopusDeploy/docs/docs/octopus-rest-api/examples/deployment-targets/upgrade-machines.md

 ---
 title: Remove project from team
-description: An example script that removes a project from a team.
+description: An example script that upgrades a list of deployment targets.
 ---

 This script demonstrates how to programmatically upgrade deployment targets.